awsdocs/aws-doc-sdk-examples/dotnetv3/Lambda/README.md

 `dotnet tool install -g Amazon.Lambda.Tools`

-Once installed, navigate to the folder containing the project file (`*.csproj`) and type the following:
+After installation, navigate to the folder containing the project file (`*.csproj`) and type the following:

 `dotnet lambda package`